ixtal23/cacheLineSize/README.md

-# cacheLineSize
+# CPU Cache Line Size

-The utility prints the size of the cache line in bytes.
+The utility prints the size of the cache line of CPU in bytes.

 ## Supported Platforms